clingen-data-model/genegraph/README.md

 # clingen-search

 Current iteration of ClinGen.
-Based on Clojure,
+Based on Clojure, Apache Jena, and Pedestal.

 ## Getting Started